MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-visio-addin-install-data-provider.md

 -   SharePoint 2010, 2013, or 2016 Enterprise

 -   Microsoft .NET Framework 3.5 SP1.
-For Windows 2012 and 2012 R2 see [Enable .NET Framework 3.5 by using the Add Roles and Features Wizard](/previous-versions/windows/it-pro/windows-8.1-and-8/dn482071(v=win.10)).
+For Windows 2012 and 2012 R2, see [Enable .NET Framework 3.5 by using the Add Roles and Features Wizard](/previous-versions/windows/it-pro/windows-8.1-and-8/dn482071(v=win.10)).

 > [!NOTE]
 > You must install SharePoint Server 2010, 2013, or 2016 in a farm environment versus standalone (on a single server with a built-in database by using the default settings) so that Visio Services can be configured to run as a domain account with Operations Manager access.
 For more information about installing SharePoint Server on a single server farm, see [Install SharePoint Server 2013 on a single server with SQL Server)](/SharePoint/install/install-sharepoint-server-2016-on-one-server).
-For more information about installing SharePoint Server 2013 on a multiple server farm, see [Install SharePoint 2013 across multiple servers for a three-tier farm](/SharePoint/install/install-sharepoint-server-2016-across-multiple-servers) and for SharePoint 2016 see [Install SharePoint 2016 across multiple servers](/SharePoint/install/install-sharepoint-server-2016-across-multiple-servers).
+For more information about installing SharePoint Server 2013 on a multiple server farm, see [Install SharePoint 2013 across multiple servers for a three-tier farm](/SharePoint/install/install-sharepoint-server-2016-across-multiple-servers), and for SharePoint 2016, see [Install SharePoint 2016 across multiple servers](/SharePoint/install/install-sharepoint-server-2016-across-multiple-servers).

 ## Install the Visio Services data provider

 1. In Windows Explorer, navigate to the directory where you downloaded the Add-in and then double-click **the OpsMgrDataModuleSetup.msi**.

-2. Read the license agreement, select **I Agree**, and then click **Next**.
+2. Read the license agreement, select **I Agree**, and select **Next**.

-3. Specify the installation location, and then click **Next**.
+3. Specify the installation location, and select **Next**.

     By default, files are extracted to the C:\Program Files\ directory.
 You can change this to any location.

     > [!NOTE]
-    > The .msi program does not install or deploy the data provider to the SharePoint servers in the server farm.
+    > The .msi program doesn't install or deploy the data provider to the SharePoint servers in the server farm.
 This program simply extracts the SharePoint deployment package to a location specified by the SharePoint administrator.

 4. Open the SharePoint Management Shell as an administrator.